Work delayed at Hanford project over worker safety

 The Tri-City Herald reports the plant is contaminated with plutonium, and the particles can easily become airborne.

 Lapel monitors worn by six workers at the Plutonium Finishing Plant complex have tested positive for radioactive particles at levels of concern, according to laboratory results.
+The highest potential exposure was 11 millirems for one of the workers.

 Information from: Tri-City Herald, http://www.tri-cityherald.com